danamag/stremio-addons-list/README.md

 To upvote / downvote an addon, find it in [the issues](https://github.com/danamag/stremio-addons-list/issues) and react with a thumbs up / down to the issue comment.

-To comment on an addon, find it in [the issues](https://github.com/danamag/stremio-addons-list/issues) and comment on the issue, this will update the comments on the site too.
+To comment on an addon, find it in [the issues](https://github.com/danamag/stremio-addons-list/issues) and comment on the issue, this will update the comments on the site too. (you can also comment with GitHub on the website directly)

 To get notifications about new addons press the "Watch" button at the top right of this page. (you will receive email notifications for all new github issues / addon submissions)

 ## How Can I Help?

-This project is completely automated, what addons get in the list and what addons are removed is decided by each and one of you, the only requirement is a free GitHub profile.
+This project is completely automated, what addons get in the list and what addons are removed is decided by each and every one of you, the only requirement is a free GitHub profile.

 So here's how you can help:
 - add addons that are working (and not yet) in the list (by creating a new GitHub issue)